Sri Sathya Sai Aradhana Day

 but the Presence is not absent.

-The voice may no longer be heard by the ears,
+The voice may no longer fall upon the ear,

 but it still speaks through silence, conscience, grace, and love.

-So on this day, the eyes may weep.
-They must.
-Love cannot help it.
-But deeper than the tears is gratitude.
-Deeper than the longing is faith.
-Deeper than the pain is the knowing that the Lord once loved in visible form has not gone.
-He has become more inward, more subtle, more all-pervading, more intimate than before.
+And so on this day the eyes may indeed weep.
+They must, for love cannot do otherwise.
+But deeper than tears there is gratitude.
+Deeper than longing there is faith.
+Deeper than pain there is the quiet certainty that the Lord once loved in visible form has not gone anywhere.
+He has become more inward, more subtle, more all-pervading, and more intimate than before.

-And therefore, with folded hands, moist eyes, and a heart too full for ordinary words, the devotee can only say:
+Therefore, with folded hands, moist eyes, and a heart too full for ordinary speech, the devotee can only pray:

 Beloved Swami,